zeek/zeek/quickstart/index.rst

-This will load the ``<prefix>/share/zeek/policy/frameworks/files/extract-all.zeek`` script which will cause Bro to extract all of the files it discovers in the PCAP.
+This will load the ``<prefix>/share/zeek/policy/frameworks/files/extract-all.zeek`` script which will cause Zeek to extract all of the files it discovers in the PCAP.

-.. note:: If one wants Bro to be able to load scripts that live outside the default directories in Bro's installation root, the full path to the file(s) must be provided.
+.. note:: If one wants Zeek to be able to load scripts that live outside the default directories in Zeek's installation root, the full path to the file(s) must be provided.
 See the default search path by running ``zeek --help``.

-You might notice that a script you load from the command line uses the ``@load`` directive in the Bro language to declare dependence on other scripts.
+You might notice that a script you load from the command line uses the ``@load`` directive in the Zeek language to declare dependence on other scripts.
 This directive is similar to the ``#include`` of C/C++, except the semantics are, "load this script if it hasn't already been loaded."